 - When supplementing with monolaurin, start low and work your way up as you may experience "die-off" symptoms from taking too much too soon.
 Work up to a 1 full teaspoon three times a day of the pellets (equivalent to 3000mg three times per day if using monolaurin capsules).
 Some monolaurin protocols may call for taking more as long as higher intakes do not trigger die-off.

-- Monolaurin is available as an oral supplement commonly known as Lauricidinin the form of pellets, as well as monolaurin capsules from Ecological Formulas.
+- Monolaurin is available as an oral supplement known as Ultimate Monolaurin in the form of pellets, as well as monolaurin capsules from Ecological Formulas.
 For capsules, we use Natural Cure Labs Monolaurin which is the most affordable capsule version for the potency that we have found.

 - Expanded Monolaurin Articles & Resources